B = Breakfast L = Lunch D = Dinner

 Tromsø is Northern Norway’s urban Arctic hotspot, boasting impressive architecture, hip restaurants, and the world’s northernmost university.
 Rich in polar history, it makes for a natural stopping point before we go farther north into the High Arctic.
 This modern city has a long legacy, with artifacts found dating back to the Ice Age.
 It became a center of Arctic hunting in the mid-1800s.
 By the end of the 19th century, Tromsø was an established Arctic trade center.
 The ship docks here in the morning, with a whole day at your disposal to explore this historic Arctic city and its surroundings.
 The ship can offer several optional excursions.
 On the city walk you can learn about the culture and polar history of Tromsø.

 Arrival Honningsvåg, the northernmost city in mainland Norway.
 Honningsvåg is a fairly young city, and one of Norway’s smallest.
 The city is also the gateway to the North Cape, the famed ‘northernmost point of Europe’.
 The plateau stands 1007 feet above the sea, and is just over 1,000 miles south of the geographical North Pole.
 An iconic globe monument stands atop the cliffs, which is perfect for snapping a quick selfie.
-Afterward, visit North Cape Hall, which hosts a variety of exhibits and a short film that tells the Cape’s history.
+The North Cape Hall hosts a variety of exhibits and a short film that tells the Cape’s history.
+Hurtigruten offers several excursions for you to experience this fascinating area.

 Sailing away from Honningsvåg, we enjoy dramatic views of the plateau from the sea.
 The ship will head further into the Barents Sea, leaving the mainland of the Norwegian coast behind.